exasol/script-languages-release/flavors/README.md

 We provide three flavors for different Exasol versions.
 The flavors only specify the minimal Exasol version with which they are compatible.

-Due to EOL of Python2, it there is split standard-EXASOL contairs: one with Python2.7 support, and one without it.
+Due to EOL of Python2, there is split of the standard-EXASOL-7.1.0 container: one with Python2.7 support, and one without it.

 - standard-EXASOL-7.1.0-without-python2.7
   - Base Image: ubuntu:18.04